csula/cs2013-spring-2017/homework1/README.md

 * With recursion, determine the location (index position) of the highest priority card and the lowest priority card.
 Your code must only contain one recursive `search(...)` method.
 The output should look like this:

 ```
-King of Diamond at location 12
+King of Diamonds at location 12
-Ace of Spade at location 45
+Ace of Spades at location 45
 ```

 * Randomly select `N` cards and using recursion, print out all possible combinations for the selected cards.
 Test your code against three, four and five randomly selected cards.